occrp-attic/osoba/README.md

 # Osoba

-Osoba is OCCRP's graph database, intended to keep track of people, companies, and all sorts of other things around the world, from numerous data sources.
+Osoba was an experimental graph database, intended to keep track of people, companies, and all sorts of other things around the world, from numerous data sources.

 ## Specifications